By ·

 4. Prime (If Needed)

 Apply primer if you're painting bare wood, covering a dark color with a light one, or if the existing finish is chalky.
-Most door repaints over existing paint in good condition can skip this step.

 5. Paint in the Right Order

-7. Reinstall Hardware
+6. Reinstall Hardware

-Wait at least 24 hours before reinstalling hardware—paint needs time to fully cure.
+Wait at least 24 hours before reinstalling hardware, paint needs time to fully cure.
 Consider upgrading to new hardware while you're at it for maximum impact.

 Common Mistakes to Avoid